- Public Programs

 Through parallel practices of art and architecture, productive cross-pollination shapes the work of artist Marianne Desmarais.
 Techniques from architectural practice are applied in drawings and sculptures that attempt to alter space through the manipulation of form, optics, and surface.
 Utilizing manual and digital modes of production, resistance and collapse are explored as themes of structural response.
 Marianne works with geometry and material characteristics to visually amplify the relationships between constructive parts, media, and disciplines.
 Her works move off the surface of the gallery walls to approach the viewer physically, to push and pull space.

-Sarah Morris is an exhibition of the artist’s painting, drawing and film, examining the mythologies of contemporary urbanity, and by extension, the city of New Orleans during its tercentennial year.
+Sarah Morris: Sawdust and Tinsel is an exhibition of the artist’s painting, drawing and film, examining the mythologies of contemporary urbanity, and by extension, the city of New Orleans during its tercentennial year.

 Why Is Everything A Rag is the first solo museum exhibition of the Stockholm-based artist Jockum Nordström in the Americas.
 Children’s books, jazz and blues vinyl covers, collages, drawings, paintings and paper sculptures collected from the start of his career through today, figure in a practice animated by and built of visual vernacular.